zhilongjia/AMS_biomarker/README.md

 ## 2.Pipline

 ## 3.Dataset

-The dataset used in this
+The raw MRM proteomic data analyzed in this study are available at iProX89 with the corresponding dataset identifier PXD029063 (https://www.iprox.cn/page/PSV023.html;?url=1643081969878VyeL, temporary password: 3gUW).